Skitsouprenup/java-files-and-links-manager/README.md

 I may update this project in the feature.
 However, that may not happen soon because I'm focusing on web development right now.
 I created and halted this project somewhere in 2021.
 Note, this project is pretty much complete.
 However, there are few features in this project that are left unfinished.

+## Java Version
+I created this app using java17(OpenJDK)(Eclipse Temurin).
+Thus, you need java17 or higher version if wanna run this app properly.

+## Building the App
 I didn't use IDE when I created this app.
 You can try importing it in your favorite IDE if you want.
 If you wanna compile this via terminal/command prompt, here's how I do it.

 ### Compiling